jocosocial/twitarr/rest_documentation.md

     "errors": [
         "Text can't be blank",
-        "Text is too long (maximum is 10000 characters)", "photo_id_string is not a valid photo id" # photo_id_string will be replaced with the invalid photo id ]
+        "Text is too long (maximum is 10000 characters)", "Hashtag max length is 100 characters.
+Too long: hashtag_string", # hashtag_string will be replaced with the invalid hashtag
+        "photo_id_string is not a valid photo id" # photo_id_string will be replaced with the invalid photo id ]
 }